 There is a 1/1000 chance of experiencing a deep vein thrombosis.
 The symptoms/signs of this could be pain deep within your calf muscle, or significant swelling of the affected leg.
 Please contact the clinic if you have any concerns regarding this rare side effect.

 There is a 1/5000 chance of experiencing a pulmonary embolism.
 The symptoms/signs of this are chest pain, breathing difficulties, persistent cough or coughing blood.
 If you experience any of these exceedingly rare symptoms please call 111 for an ambulance.

-View our gallery of varicose veins pictures showing before and after treatment at Palm Clinic.
+Browse our gallery of varicose veins pictures showing before and after Radiofrequency Ablation Treatment.